-It is the duty of ever believer is Jesus Christ to PROVE whether the Trinity doctrine is the truth or not.
+It is the duty of ever believer is Jesus Christ to PROVE whether the Trinity doctrine is the truth of God or not.

 "In Scripture there is as yet no single term by which the Three Divine Persons are denoted together.
 The word trias (of which the Latin trinitas is a translation) is first found in Theophilus of Antioch about A.D.
 180."
 (Catholic Encyclopedia, Volume XV, 1912)